JoseQuintas/hwgui/utils/Readme.txt

   The Designer is intended to create/modify input screen forms and reports.
   For details read the HTML documentation "doc/hwgdoc_misc.html", chapter "7.1.
-Designer" and the file Readme.txt in the subsirectory.
+Designer" and the file Readme.txt in the subdirectory.

   devtools \